 Coaching.
 Think of an athletic coach.
 We will identify together what your present obstacles are or what you want to improve.
 I’ll make suggestions, we’ll practice, we’ll reflect, we’ll revise, and we’ll practice again.
 I chose this approach because I believe that the knowledge that will take your interpersonal communication to the next level is already available in the form of books or online articles.
 It just needs to get into your communication muscle memory.
 We’ll co-create your development process, and once you have reached your goal, we’ll continue on our separate ways.

 For a short while, I will be dedicated to talking to people from all kinds of organizations about specific questions they have or problems they’re encountering in their interpersonal communication.
 During such a talk, we’ll practice, chat, and I’ll often offer suggestions or reflections that could make a difference on the spot.
-If you’re interested in such a session, contact me directly.
+If you’re interested in such a session, schedule it here.

 These 45-minute sessions are free, and I can afford to do one or two of them.
 For those of you that have greater needs, we can make a coaching arrangement.